-In common with many not-for-profit organizations, the Foundation derives revenues from cash donations the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to annual giving, deficiency of revenue over expenses and cash flows from operating activities for the years ended March 31, 2019 and 2018, current assets as at March 31, 2019 and 2018 and net assets as at the beginning and the end of the years ended March 31, 2019 and 2018.
-Our audit opinion on the financial statements for the year ended March 31, 2018 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not-for-profit organizations, the Foundation derives revenue from cash donations the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Foundation.
+Therefore, we were not able to determine whether any adjustments might be necessary to annual giving revenue, excess (deficiency) of revenue over expenses/distributions and cash provided by (used in) operating activities for the years ended March 31, 2021 and 2020, current assets as at March 31, 2021 and 2020 and net assets as at the beginning and the end of the years ended March 31, 2021 and 2020.
+Our audit opinion on the financial statements for the year ended March 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.